munificent/craftinginterpreters/book/a-virtual-machine.md

-^title A Virtual Machine
-^part A Bytecode Virtual Machine

 > Magicians protect their secrets not because the secrets are large and
 > important, but because they are so small and trivial.
 The wonderful effects
 > created on stage are often the result of a secret so absurd that the magician